yerboygiles/RoboSub2020-21/README.md

    most anything that will need during-mission tuning.
 It can also send coordinates for the left/right robotic arms to set their endpoints to, as well as opening/closing the grippers(hands).

+**Raspberry Pi 3B+/4B+** - Mission Control, Vision, Logging, Data Management/Processing

+   The rPi is running a much larger system than the Arduino, currently through Python, but our Software member Tyler Lucas is working on the eventual transition to C/C++.
+This will make the current code even lower-impact, but the Python application works great for now.
+   The rPi communicates with the Arduino, stereo cameras, and an IMU.

+**9 DOF Sensor - BN055, PhidgetSpatial 1042_0** - Gyro, Magnometer, Accelerometer

+   We are currently using two separate IMUs, the PhidgetSpatial 1042_0, and the generic adafruit BN055.
+The BN055 has been giving us '*good enough*' data, but the PhidgetSpatial is meant to be the main IMU, as it's more reliable, has its own API, and was more expensive.
+The code running on the sub has the ability to use either independently, error check between two BN055s, or manage a queen/drone system between the PhidgetSpatial and the BN055s.
+As the Arduino manages BN055 data interpretation, the rPi manages the PhidgetSpatial, so if one board goes down or has issue communicating with its connected IMU, there are "backup plans" embedded into the mission control.

 **Electrical Management/Organization** -